inQWIRE/VQO/README.md

 *Notes*:
 * Depending on your system, you may need to replace 4.12.0 in the instructions above with something like "ocaml-base-compiler.4.12.0".
 Any version of OCaml >= 4.05.0 should be fine.
-* We require Coq version >= 8.12.0.
-We have tested compilation with 8.12.x and 8.13.x.
+* We have tested compilation with Coq v8.13.2.
 * opam error messages and warnings are typically informative, so if you run into trouble then make sure you read the console output.

 ## Compiling & Running VQO